 Faust – Untitled

-From the library of private tapes with material recorded spontaneously in the band’s studio and home in Wümme – initially not intended for release and with no postproduction applied.
+From a collection of private audio tapes with spontaneous recordings from the studio and the band’s house in Wümme – originally not intended for release and with no post-production applied.
 (1973, Virgin)

 Can – TV Spot

-Recorded in Can’s studio in Nörvenich castle near Cologne and discarded for an album release at the time of production.
+Recorded in Can’s studio at Nörvenich Castle near Cologne and discarded for an album release at the time of production.
 (1971, United Artists Records / Re: Spoon Records)

 Kraftwerk – Tongebirge

-With a quite interplay of Minimoog and flute, the Düsseldorf band approached its signature electronic sound.
+With a tranquil interplay of Minimoog and flute, the Düsseldorf band approached its signature electronic sound.
 (1973, Philips)

 Kalacakra – Jaceline